Overview

 The <hr> element in HTML, was initially used to create a horizontal rule or line as a visual separator between different sections of content.
 In the past, the appearance of the horizontal rule was controlled using HTML attributes, which are presentational in nature (Mozilla Developer Network, n.d.).

 With the advent of modern web standards, the <hr> element has transitioned from being purely presentational to being semantic.
 This means that the <hr> element now conveys meaning about the structure of the content (i.e., it denotes a thematic break or a section break) rather than simply being a visual divider.
 Consequently, to maintain the separation of concerns between content (HTML) and presentation (CSS), it is now recommended to use CSS to style the appearance of the horizontal rule, rather than relying on HTML attributes (Mozilla Developer Network, n.d.).
+Due to this we've set CSS styles that mimic the appearance of an HR element that can be applied to divs.

-Due to this we've set default CSS styles for the HR element in CSS across our Design System.
-We created 3 responsive styles horizontal rules, each style has a different amount of white space.
+There are 3 responsive styles horizontal rules users can choose from, each style has a different amount of white space.
 This way a design can ensure that it fits correctly in vertical rhythm of the currently layout.

 Classes